 Supplement With a Natural Stool Softener

 After surgery, many patients find that they are very constipated for several days which can cause discomfort.
 Dehydration, narcotics and anesthetic agents used during surgery all contribute to the digestive issue.
 You can prevent this problem by eating a few prunes each day just prior to and after your surgery.
-You can also take Senokot, a supplement which contains senna, a natural vegetable laxative ingredient.
+You can also take SurgiLax™, a supplement specifically formulated for post-op constipation.

 Take a Probiotic with Antibiotics